ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** When the fish is caught we pay no more attention to the trap. — Huang Po
+> **Citacao:** The act of taking the first step is what separates the winners from the losers. — Brian Tracy

 fim do arquivo